A Few Investment Lessons. Part I.

 Let me ask you, did we know China as one of the persuasive powers in the investment environment 20 years ago with its influx of millions of investors?
 Did we have the High-Frequency Trading (HFT) investors that cause more volatility daily?
 Or something fancy like "algo" (algorithm) trading?
 Did we have the European Union on paper legs?
 Do you know how many new traders are there on the market from developing countries?
 Was the Fed so influential 20 years ago?
 How about the trillions of debts?

-You see, the market has changed dramatically following the global changes inside of our country and growing influence of developing countries including China, Brazil, Russia, India and few others.
+You see, the market has changed dramatically following the global changes inside of our country and the growing influence of developing countries including China, Brazil, Russia, India, and a few others.
 The Fed’s manipulations with QE and interest rates along with globalization have vividly changed the global and U.S. market.
 I don’t have to prove it – you may read about it daily.

 …You know something is deeply wrong in our market system when a company like Microsoft, which has $100 billion in cash sitting in bank accounts (much of it offshore), decides it needs to borrow billions to fund its acquisition of the social networking platform LinkedIn.

 The deal highlights one crucial way in which our market system is no longer serving the real economy.
-Why would a cash-rich firm like Microsoft go into debt and cause ratings agency Moody’s to put it on a possible downgrade list?
+Why would a cash-rich firm like Microsoft go into debt and cause rating agency Moody’s to put it on a possible downgrade list?
 Because it will save around $9 billion in U.S. taxes by doing so.
-Debt is tax deductible, and borrowing will save Microsoft money relative to bringing overseas cash back home and paying the U.S. corporate tax rate on it…
+Debt is tax-deductible, and borrowing will save Microsoft money relative to bringing overseas cash back home and paying the U.S. corporate tax rate on it…

 …Microsoft certainly isn’t alone in taking advantage of this phenomenon.
 U.S. companies have issued a record amount of debt in recent years, even as they also have record cash hoards.
 Take Apple, one of the most successful firms over the past 50 years.
 Apple has around $200 billion sitting in the bank, yet it has borrowed billions of dollars cheaply over the past several years to pay back investors via stock buybacks and dividends in order to bolster its share price (because the underlying corporate growth story hasn’t done that on its own)."